yorickpeterse/ruby-lint/doc/code_analysis.md

 ## Registering Analysis Classes

-In order for a analysis class to become available in {RubyLint::Configuration}
+In order for an analysis class to become available in {RubyLint::Configuration}
 objects, either via the CLI or via Ruby directly, you must register the analysis class.
 This can be done by calling the class method {RubyLint::Analysis::Base.register}: